cdl-geneseo/geneseo-dictionary/S/Southside_Café.md

 # Southside Café

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Southside Café

 Created by  Unknown User (ejr7) on Nov 16, 2012

 n.
 An eatery in South village.&quot;I love getting food from the Southside Café but hate the walk from Ontario.&quot;EReck, S-Z, 2012